racz16/Wobani-Engine/README.md

 - OpenAL bindings
 - stb bindings

-You can download LWJGL components from here: https://www.lwjgl.org/customize
+You can download LWJGL components from here: https://www.lwjgl.org/customize (minimal OpenGL preset can be a good start)

+## Run
+You need an OpenGL 4.5+ compatible GPU and JRE 8+ installed in your computer.
+I also recommend you to update your drivers.
+For example my integrated GPU's initial driver did not handle all OpenGL 4.5 features well, but after a driver update it works well.